acweathersby/Ruminate/test/data/README.md

 Translated by *Louise* and *Aylmer Maude* - Published 1922 - 1923

-Original source web edition published by eBooks@Adelaide.
+HTML edition used in this project was published by eBooks@Adelaide.
 2014

 Graze Formatted Edition modified from Adelaide source 2019